mbuxmann/product-parser/README.md

 - ❌ **No retries or fallbacks**: One failed call = one failed request; acceptable tradeoff for now
 - ❌ **No rate limiting**: Didn't implement request throttling to keep the MVP simple; would add for production

-### 🔧 Improvements I'd Make Next
+### Improvements I'd Make Next
-- **🛡 Add caching (Redis)** – Reduce redundant fetches and OpenAI costs
+- **Add caching (Redis)** – Reduce redundant fetches and OpenAI costs
-- **📉 Add OpenAI retry logic** – Handle transient failures gracefully
+- **Add OpenAI retry logic** – Handle transient failures gracefully
+- **Optimize HTML scraping** – Extract only required elements to reduce token usage
-- **🌐 Replace HTML fetcher with Playwright** – Handle JavaScript-rendered content and complex sites more reliably
+- **Replace HTML fetcher with Playwright** – Handle JavaScript-rendered content and complex sites more reliably
-- **🧪 Improve error handling** – Use `Zod.safeParse()` with error logging and fallback values
+- **Improve error handling** – Use `Zod.safeParse()` with error logging and fallback values
-- **📊 Log request metadata** – Track input URLs, parse times, failures
+- **Log request metadata** – Track input URLs, parse times, failures
-- **🔒 Add rate limiting** – Implement token bucket algorithm to prevent API abuse and manage throughput
+- **Add rate limiting** – Implement token bucket algorithm to prevent API abuse
-- **📦 Optional DB layer** – Enable deduplication, search, and bulk parsing use cases
+- **Optional DB layer** – Enable deduplication, search, and bulk parsing use cases
-- **🧪 Add comprehensive testing** – Unit and integration tests to verify extraction accuracy:
+- **Add comprehensive testing** – Unit and integration tests to verify extraction accuracy:
   - Test against various product page structures
   - Validate schema conformance for all extracted fields
   - Mock HTML responses to test edge cases
   - Compare extraction results against known good values
   - Test handling of malformed HTML and missing data

 This setup strikes a balance between clarity, speed, and real-world usefulness — and serves as a great foundation for future improvements.

+Some side notes:
+1. Since the API isn't currently used for comparing products, a database isn't strictly necessary.
+But if filtering and querying are needed in the future, adding a DB would make sense.

+2. When building products, I generally prefer using third-party services or open-source tools over building homegrown solutions from scratch—though it depends on the context.
+I believe it's more valuable to get a product to market quickly and validate it, rather than spending time overengineering something that may never be used.
+In this particular case, I likely would have explored using an open-source tool like Firecrawl, which already handles many of the extraction and rendering challenges I’d otherwise need to build myself.

 ## 📹 Loom Walkthrough